-In response to a USEPA consent decree that mandated the construction of a 30-foot-diameter, 1.2-mile combined sewer tunnel, an 84 mgd pumping station, and treatment (estimated to cost $414 million) to reduce 2 billion gallons of combined sewer overflows (CSOs), the Metropolitan Sewer District of Greater Cincinnati (MSDGC) desperately needed a more cost-effective alternative to reduce combined sewer overflows from the Lick Run watershed by 2018.
+In response to a USEPA consent decree that mandated the construction of a 30-foot-diameter, 1.2-mile combined sewer tunnel, an 84 mgd pumping station, and treatment (estimated to cost $414 million) to reduce 2 billion gallons of combined sewer overflows (CSOs), the Metropolitan Sewer District of Greater Cincinnati (MSDGC) desperately needed a more cost-effective alternative to reduce combined sewer overflows from the Lick Run watershed.

 Modeling indicates that this strategy will reduce CSO volumes by more than 1 billion gallons.
 This strategy supports MSDGC’s goals for urban revitalization by creating an amenity through the center of a blighted community on the west side of Cincinnati, Ohio.